 - Always make a counter offer – Many buyers are only “testing the waters” when they make their first offer and may raise it if you come back with a counteroffer that is just below your original asking price.

 - If you’re serious, don’t make your counteroffer too small – A reduction of only 1% from your original asking price can be perceived as insulting.
-If you want to get the negotiations moving, reduce 1-3%.
+Reduce the price by 1-3% if you want to get the negotiations moving.